Scarless Arm Lift with BodyTite

 Is a scarless arm lift still a surgical procedure?

 While it doesn’t entail a long incision and lengthy recovery, Dr. Fisher still treats the scarless arm lift as a surgical procedure.
 It is performed under sterile conditions in the Premier Plastic Surgery facilities where our offices are located.
 However, the recovery from this procedure is not at all like that required by a surgical arm lift.

-Dr. Fisher uses only local anesthesia during her scarless arm lifts, and the patient is awake and feels nothing.
+Dr. Fisher is able to use local anesthesia during BodyTite procedures, so the patient is awake and feels nothing.
 These are other benefits: